Predict the products formed when m-cresol (m-methylphenol) reacts... | Channels for Pearson+

 Textbook Question

-Predict the products formed when m-cresol (m-methylphenol) reacts with (a) NaOH and then ethyl bromide
+Predict the products formed when m-cresol (m-methylphenol) reacts with (c) bromine in CCl4 in the dark

 Verified Solution